Fox's Book of Martyrs

 half opened them for that purpose.
 On discovery of this horrid spectacle, they

-down and mixed in the scene that has been already described, with such emotions
+and mixed in the scene that has been already described,

-as it must naturally produce.
-In the meantime Peter
+with such emotions as it must naturally produce.
+In the meantime

-a surgeon in the neighborhood.
-La Moire was not at
+Moire, a surgeon in the neighborhood.
+La Moire was not at home, but his

 The

-a physician, and MM. la Marque and Perronet, surgeons, who examined the body
+and MM. la Marque and Perronet, surgeons, who examined the body for marks of

-for marks of violence, but found none except the mark of the ligature on the
+violence, but found none except the mark of the ligature on the neck; they

-neck; they found also the hair of the deceased done up in the usual manner,
+found also the hair of the deceased done up in the usual manner, perfectly

-perfectly smooth, and without the least disorder: his clothes were also
+smooth, and without the least disorder: his clothes were also regularly folded

-regularly folded up, and laid upon the counter, nor was his shirt either torn
+up, and laid upon the counter, nor was his shirt either torn or unbuttoned.

 Notwithstanding